-About Michigan Map : This map shows the country boundary separating Michigan from Canada.
+About Michigan Map : This map of Michigan shows the country boundary separating Michigan from Canada.
 It also depicts state boundaries.
-It shows highways, state highways, rail lines, river, lakes, national parks and forests.
-This map of Michigan also represents the state capital Lansing, major cities, other cities and major attractions.
+It shows highways, state highways, railway lines, rivers, lakes, national parks and forests.
+The Michigan map also represents the state capital Lansing along with major cities, other cities and major attractions.

 The Michigan Map provides comprehensive information on the geography, topography, and climate of the state.
 Michigan is situated in the northeastern United States.
 Michigan shares water borders with Michigan and Wisconsin across Lake Michigan, and land boundaries with Ohio and Indiana.
 Michigan is politically subdivided into 83 counties, each of which is administered by a county seat.
 The counties of Michigan are further divided into cities.